-In the Rhine Estuary-Drechtsteden – the area around the cities of Rotterdam and Dordrecht – water comes from two directions: the sea and the rivers.
+In the Rhine Estuary-Drechtsteden – the area around the cities of Rotterdam and Dordrecht – water comes from four directions: the sea, the rivers, the air (precipitation), and the soil (seepage).
 It is a densely populated area of immense economic significance to the Netherlands.
 All these factors add to the vulnerability of the Rhine Estuary-Drechtsteden Region.
 That is why a Preferential Strategy has been drawn up for this area, under the national Delta Programme.

 A number of dyke sections in the Rhine Estuary-Drechtsteden area do not meet the current standards.
 In recent years, a higher protection level has been agreed upon for most of the dykes, because of the increase in population and economic value behind the dykes.
 Furthermore, near dyke sections that are constructed on peat, subsidence is causing additional issues in terms of safety.

-In the longer run, the sea level rise and increasing river discharges ensuing from climate change will add to the flood risk management tasking.
-Expectations are that longer periods of drought will occur, which will put additional pressure on the freshwater supply in the area.
+In the longer run, the sea level rise and increasing river discharge ensuing from climate change will add to the flood risk management tasking.
+After 2050, fundamental choices will need to be made regarding the optimum continued protection of this area.
+The near future already poses the question as to how the space required to this end can be kept available.
+Expectations are that prolonged periods of drought will occur more frequently, which will put additional pressure on the freshwater supply in the area.
 Finally, the region is faced with a spatial adaptation tasking, involving areas such as the floodplains.

 Go on to